Ujjwal2023kumar/Data-Science/SQL/Readme.md

 - Performance optimization & best practices
 - Real-world datasets for hands-on practice

-Perfect for data analysts, and data scientists who want to strengthen their SQL skills in solving analytical problems.

 ## SQL CONCEPTS
 ### QUERYING AND FILTERING DATA
 - SELECT